91sanjay/arcade-game/README.md

-# arcade-game
+# Synopsis

-This porject was part of the FEND course at Udacity.
-The goal of the project is to understand OO JS
+Arcade game similar to frogger.
+Project completed as part of the FEND at Udacity